rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 {% include _toc.html %}

-This tutorial gets you to use a Mac OSX to install and run the
+This tutorial gets you to use a Mac OSX to install and run Raspian with Xamarin mono on a Raspberry Pi 3 B.

+There are several uses for a Pi:

+* Use the Pi Desktop to display a web page that refreshes itself automatically (web cams, list at http://www.holovaty.com/writing/23/)
+* Play a movie using a built-in utility

+* Run Bash shell script on boot-up to ...
+* Run cron background to periodically measure board's temperature
+* Run Node.js code to ...
+* Run Python code to ...
-<strong>IoT Gateway server</strong>
+* Run mono app <strong>IoT Gateway server</strong> and home automation

-on a Raspberry Pi 3B running Xamarin mono.
+* Run NAS server (local cloud) off a USB drive
+* Local Git server
+* USB Camera

 ## Ingredients - Hardware